 Drawing on 43 years of coastal leadership, The Coastal Society proudly announces its “Margaret A. Davidson Coastal Career Development Program.”
 This Program continues TCS’s long-term emphasis on students, recent graduates, and coastal professionals and was inspired by the late Margaret A. Davidson, an icon who mentored and befriended many of today’s coastal leaders.
 As part of the program, TCS will honor Margaret’s legacy through a series of career development workshops to benefit early- and mid-career professionals and the next generation of coastal practitioners.

-The workshop series will launch on December 13, 2018, in Long Beach, California in association with the Restore America’s Estuaries – Coastal States Organization Habitat Summit.
-The Long Beach workshop will feature a morning of keynote talks on career options, employment prospects, and important career opportunities in southern California and around the nation.
-The afternoon will offer a series of smaller group discussions about various skills needed to succeed including resume development, interview tips, how to successfully engage with a mentor, networking, and publishing in a peer-reviewed journal.
+The workshop series launched on December 13, 2018, in Long Beach, California in association with the Restore America’s Estuaries – Coastal States Organization Habitat Summit.
+The Long Beach workshop featured a morning of keynote talks on career options, employment prospects, and important career opportunities in southern California and around the nation.
+The afternoon offered a series of smaller group discussions about various skills needed to succeed including resume development, interview tips, how to successfully engage with a mentor, networking, and publishing in a peer-reviewed journal.
 Future workshops will follow a similar agenda highlighting local speakers and job opportunities from the region.

-January 10, 2019 Washington, DC in conjunction with the National Council for Science and Education conference
+January 10, 2019 Washington, DC in conjunction with the National Council for Science and the Environment conference

 In honor of Margaret’s life-long commitment to the coasts and those charged with protecting them, these workshops will feature a strong mentoring component.
 Registrants will first hear inspiring stories about successful mentor-mentee accomplishments and then have the opportunity to engage with mentors at the workshop through “flash” mentoring modules.
 Then registrants will receive advice on successful writing tips and how to navigate the publication process in a peer-reviewed journal.
 TCS is working with Taylor and Francis, the publishers of the official TCS journal – Coastal Management, to develop materials to help coastal professionals publish the results of their academic and professional work.